Access Mental Health – supporting you in a crisis

 People of any age and their families can access our services.

 - Community Front Rooms – open to anyone aged 18 or above, providing a welcoming, safe space where you can discuss problems and work towards possible solutions.
-It is open from 3.15-10.45pm, Thursday-Sunday, at locations in Bridport, Shaftesbury and Wareham.
+It is open from 3.15-10.45pm, Thursday-Sunday, at locations in Bridport, Shaftesbury, Weymouth and Wareham.

-To download the Access Mental Health poster, click here.
 If you are feeling like you can't cope, or if you know someone who is struggling with their mental health, there are a range of other local services and charities that can also provide support.
 Find out more.
+Please also find mental health tips in other languages